Validator Operations Guide

 Validator Recovery

-If you need to recover your validator on a new machine:
+When you need to recover your validator on a new machine, follow these steps carefully:

 # 1. Set up new machine with Sei node